+Infant formulas are fine too!
 Most babies tolerate a formula based on cow’s milk.
-We suggest Similac Advance or Enfamil Lipil.
-These are iron-‐ containing formulas.
+These are iron-containing formulas.
 The iron is important and does not cause constipation.
 If your baby has an allergy, this will become clear over the first couple of weeks, and we may suggest a formula based on soy or an even more elemental formula.

-3. Clean the nipple and bottle with hot soapy water after each feed.
+- Clean the nipple and bottle with hot, soapy water after each feed.
 Boiling is not necessary, but you need to clean the nipples by hand to get in all the crevices.

-4. Powdered formulas are less expensive due to less waste.
-Always add the exact amount of water as per the instructions.
-Never dilute formula!!!
+- When preparing powdered formula, always add the exact amount of water as per the instructions.

-5. Most babies drink two to four ounces every three to four hours initially.
+- Most babies drink two to three ounces every three hours initially.

 - Never prop your baby’s bottle, and keep him or her upright while feeding.
 Do not put your baby in bed with a bottle of formula or juice.
 This often becomes a bad habit, which can lead to tooth decay.